renesas-rz/rza3_gcc_azure_rtos_examples/README.md

   The "filex_demo_sdmmc_rza3_fsp" is a sample project of FileX.
   This sample project outputs the status to the console while verifying SD card read/write.
   #### How to Excute
-  1. Set the SW1 of the board.
+  1. Set the SW1-2 on the board to ON.
   2. Start the terminal software.
   3. Download the project and start debugging.
-  4. Insert SD card into the board.
+  4. Insert micro SD card into CN2 connector on the board.
   5. Confirm the following message is displayed on the terminal.
   ![BoardSetting_sample1](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/BoardSetting_sample1.png)
   ![Output_sample1](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/Output_sample1.png)